What is an Epiretinal Membrane (Macular Pucker)?

 - Torn or detached retina

 - Severe injury to the eye

 - Occlusions of the retinal blood vessels

-- Blurred central(detail) vision
+- Blurred central vision

-- Distorted, or wavy vision
+- Distorted or wavy vision

 - Central blind spot

 During surgery, your retina specialist uses tiny instruments to remove the wrinkled tissue on your macula.
 After the tissue is gone, the macula flattens and vision slowly improves, though it usually does not return all the way to normal.
 This is an elective procedure and should be considered if your blurred vision is interfering with your daily activities.